Skip to main content

 • COVID-19 infection can cause increased hair shedding and temporary hair loss.

-• Telogen effluvium is a type of stress-related hair loss.
-COVID illness and other infections can trigger it.
+• Telogen effluvium is the medical condition that causes COVID hair loss.
+It’s a type of stress-related hair loss.

 • Hair will grow back once telogen effluvium resolves.
 But this can take several weeks to months.

-Regardless of how sick you get, a COVID infection can cause physical and emotional stress.
-And this can lead to another bothersome outcome — hair loss.
-Here’s why COVID-19 infection can cause hair loss and what you can do to support your hair growth.
+Here’s why COVID-19 infection can cause hair loss, and what you can do to support your hair growth.

 Telogen effluvium is the main reason people lose hair after COVID.
 This is a medical condition that leads to increased hair shedding.
 It starts after stressful life events, like having a baby, undergoing a surgery, or experiencing an illness.

+Telogen effluvium causes your hair follicles to shift from growth phase to resting phase.
 You won’t lose all your hair from telogen effluvium.
 But you’ll notice more hair loss and hair thinning.
 Telogen effluvium goes away once your body recovers, though this takes time.
-Your hair will regrow, as telogen effluvium doesn’t cause permanent hair loss.
+Your hair will regrow, since telogen effluvium doesn’t cause permanent hair loss.

 Alopecia areata